Speech Sound Disorders Therapy Guides

 Over-articulate in Sentences: Student will properly and precisely pronounce every sound in a short sentence.

 Over-articulate in Structured Conversation: Student will properly and precisely pronounce every sound while answering an open-ended question.

 Over-articulate when Signaled: Student will begin to properly and precisely pronounce every sound in conversation when he receives a signal from the therapist.

 Identify Signs of Conversational Breakdown: Student will list 5 ways to know that there has been a conversational breakdown and the other person doesn’t understand.

 - Over-articulate During Conversational Breakdown: Student will begin to properly and precisely pronounce every sound in conversation when his conversational partner shows signs of conversational breakdown.

 What Do I Do in Therapy?

 If you’re still not sure what to do in therapy, don’t worry!
 We have more resources for you!
-The full Therapy Activity Database (available only to paid members) contains detailed descriptions of what you can do in therapy for each of the steps listed above.
+The SLP Solution Curriculum contains detailed descriptions of what you can do in therapy for each of the steps listed above.
 Join today to get all of the therapy ideas, worksheets, and support!